 Each personality type has a different idea of what it means to be successful.
 Self-knowledge is one common goal that will help everyone achieve personal success.
-So many people are hung up on somebody else's idea of what it means to be successful, and they are unaware of what is truly important to them.
-This is completely normal.
+So many people are hung up on somebody else's idea of what it means to be successful, and are unaware of what is truly important to them.
+This is normal.
 We all have important role-models and influencers in our lives who may have basic values that are quite different from our own.
-If this is the case, it's important to recognize that the discrepancy between what we have been taught is truly important and what we personally believe to be truly important is due to a difference in perspective.
-If we spend our time and effort trying to meet somebody else's idea of success, and ignore or belittle any conflicting messages from our own psyche, then we will find ourselves exhausted and unhappy.
+If this is the case, it's important to recognize that the discrepancy between what we have been taught is important and what we personally believe to be truly important is due to a difference in perspective, i.e. a difference in personality.
+If we spend our time and effort trying to meet somebody else's idea of success, and ignore or belittle any conflicting messages from our own psyche, we will find ourselves exhausted and unhappy.
 Realizing what is truly important to us is a major step towards achieving personal success.

 While improving our self-knowledge and realizing our true goals can be very liberating, we should not discard the rules of the society in which we live.
 We must recognize that other people's value systems are no less important than our own.
 And we must recognize and accept that we live in a society in which certain personality types and behaviors are more suited towards particular tasks.
 This is the second key that will open the door towards personal growth.

 For example, there are situations in which it is more appropriate and effective to show compassion and caring (Feeling), rather than impersonal logic (Thinking).
 Likewise, there are situations that call for using impersonal logic to make a decision, in which the more subjective viewpoint of the Feeling function is inappropriate and ineffective.
 Persons with a preference for Feeling will have a natural advantage over Thinkers in situations that require compassion and awareness of other's emotions.
 Conversely, persons with a preference for Thinking will have a natural advantage over Feelers in situations that require the ability to make a decision based on impersonal data.